x00byte/burpsuite-mcp-vscode/README.md

 **❌ "Installation failed" or "Setup incomplete"**
 - ✅ **Try the automated installer**: `./scripts/install.sh` (Linux/macOS) or `scripts\install.bat` (Windows)
-- ✅ The install scripts handle most configuration issues automatically
+- ✅ The install scripts handle JAR downloads and configuration automatically
 - ✅ Run `./scripts/verify.sh` after installation to confirm everything is working

+**❌ "JAR files not found"**
+- ✅ JAR files are in [GitHub Releases](../../releases), not the repository
+- ✅ **Use the install script** - it downloads them automatically
+- ✅ Manual download: Get `burp-mcp-all.jar` and `mcp-proxy.jar` from releases

 **❌ "Java not found"**
 - Install Java 11+ and ensure it's in your PATH